Maybe we'll play some Glam Rock before it's all said and done.

 Wolfpack.gold, the only subscription that pays you back.

-Become a member of the pack at Wolfpack.gold.
+Become a member of the packet wolfpack.gold.

 We did it.

-And you know, I'm so glad it's so refreshing because I was just really burnt out on politics when I got home today.
+It's so refreshing because I was just really burnt out on politics when I got home today.

-And so I'm glad I decided to just rise above it, and we did it successfully.
+And so I'm glad I decided to just rise above it and we did it successfully.

 And don't worry.